Janaka-Steph/Equilibrium/README.md

 You need a work environment with Bitcoin Core on regtest and two LND nodes connected to it.
 One LND is the Swap Provider, the other is the Bitcoin user.
+For simplicity we create a direct channel between them.

 $ npm install
 $ npm run wallets